apache/yunikorn-k8shim/README.md

 make build
 ```

-this command will build a binary `k8s_yunikorn_scheduler` under project root.
+this command will build a binary `k8s_yunikorn_scheduler` under `_output/bin` dir.
 This binary is executable on local environment, as long as `kubectl` is properly configured.
 Run `./k8s_yunikorn_scheduler -help` to see all options.

 **Note**: it may take few minutes to run this command for the first time, because it needs to download all dependencies.